Sleeping in Airports

 7. Sleep

 Airport HotelsSpend your layover getting some shuteye before your next flight.
 Daytime sleepers should have no problem resting, but overnight campers will likely need to head to the International Terminal’s designated waiting area.
-Most seating unfortunately has armrests, and the floor is marble, so it is cold and uncomfortable.
-Do bring along an extra layer or two and earplugs or headphones to cope with the chilly temps and noise.
+Most seating, unfortunately, has armrests, and the floor is marble, so it is cold and uncomfortable.
+Bring along an extra layer or two and earplugs or headphones to cope with the chilly temps and noise.
 Prefer a hotel?
-Two hotels are located at the airport, one just opposite the International Terminal, and a new hotel located near the Domestic Terminals 2 and 3.
+Rydges Sydney Airport is opposite the International Terminal, and Mantra Hotel Sydney Airport is within walking distance of Domestic Terminals 2 and 3.
 Other hotels are located within short walking distance.
 See our Sydney Airport Guide for details.

 These are just a few things to do on a layover at Sydney Airport.
 Visit our Sydney Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.